 N1’s Aleksandra Tolj reported that the Parliament also adopted a number of amendments that were submitted to further procedure.

-The session that lasted the entire day caused a lot of discontent and commotion among several hundred veterans who gathered in front of the Parliament building demanding the publication of a single war veterans' registry, the abolition of the financing of veterans' associations, and a veterans' disability allowance.
+The session that lasted the entire day caused a lot of discontent and commotion among several hundred veterans who gathered in front of the Parliament building demanding the publication of a single war veterans' registry, the abolition of the financing of veterans' associations, and a veterans' allowance.

 The discontent culminated when the FBiH Government adopted nine technical amendments of the total of 38 proposed amendments, after which a 30-minute break followed.